hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Networking

 A VNet can contain multiple AKS clusters and be shared with non-AKS resources, however there **should** be a dedicated subnet and a unique route table for each AKS cluster.
 It is technically possible to host multiple AKS cluster node pools in a subnet, this is not recommended and may cause connectivity issues but can be achieved by passing in a unique non-overlapping CIDR block to each cluster via the `podnet_cidr_block` input variable.
+The two modes of network outbound traffic from the pods can be through a [load balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) or a [managed NAT gateway](https://learn.microsoft.com/en-us/azure/aks/nat-gateway).
+The load balancer is configured by AKS within the module, while the NAT gateway needs to be configured externally.

 Subnet configuration, in particular sizing, will largely depend on the network plugin (CNI) used.
 See the [network model comparison](https://docs.microsoft.com/en-us/azure/aks/concepts-network#compare-network-models) for more information.